uelski/4705_final/README.md

     echo 'API_URL=http://<FASTAPI-EC2-PUBLIC-IP>:8000/predict' > .env
     ```
 - follow the 'Local Development' section of this readme:
-    - git clone the repo on the ec2 instance
+    - git clone the repo on the EC2 instance
     - cd into the repo
+    - cd into the specific target directory: /api, /client, or /monitoring
     - 'make build'
     - 'make run'
 - to access the applications from your machine:
+    - in the following replace \<EC2-PUBLIC-IP> with the public ipv4 address from above for each instance
     - navigate to http://\<EC2-PUBLIC-IP>:8501 for the CLIENT and MONITORING apps
     - navigate to http://\<EC2-PUBLIC-IP>:8000/docs to view the docs for the FastAPI app
     - in Postman interact with the endpoints located at:
         - GET http://\<EC2-PUBLIC-IP>:8000/health
         - POST http://\<EC2-PUBLIC-IP>:8000/predict
-- to remove the Docker images from the EC2 instances run 'make clean'
+- to remove the Docker image from the EC2 instance run 'make clean'
 - to exit the ssh connection run 'exit' in the terminal shell you are currently using to connect

 That is it!
 You should now be able to connect to your EC2 instances via ssh and run the applications within this repository.